DavidJFelix/hatchit/README.md

 ###Installation in Ubuntu

 1. `sudo apt-get install python3 python3-dev virtualenvwrapper postgresql git` to install dependencies
-    1. Note: virtualenvwrapper is a set of functions for bash, so you may need to reload your profile
+    1. Note: virtualenvwrapper is a set of functions for bash, so you may need to reload your profile using `source ~/.bashrc`
     2. Note: virtualenvwrapper functions can be buggy within screen, tmux and zsh
 2. Configure git properly using github guides.
 3. `git clone https://github.com/Automato/flock.git` to get the code